isabella232/limitless-flows-blueprint/blueprint/index.md

 ## **Connecting to Limitless SmartCrowd**

-This is the first step.
-Without connectivity to Limitless SmartCrowd you cannot bring Experts into the conversation.
-The Expert Crowd use the SmartCrowd platform to receive conversations and respond to them.
-Experts can do this via Web or Mobile App and they receive rewards on a per task basis.
-Limitless operates a fully managed service for the Expert Crowd so all that is required is for a Limitless Client to connect to the platform and route tasks.
+The first step.
+Without connectivity to Limitless SmartCrowd, you cannot bring Experts into the conversation.
+The Expert Crowd uses the SmartCrowd platform to receive conversations and respond to them.
+Experts can do this via Web or Mobile App, and they receive rewards on a per task basis.
+Limitless operates a fully managed service for the Expert Crowd, so all that is required is for a Limitless Client to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity: